-As a buildings energy specialist with our Energy and Mechanical Engineering group in Ottawa, Ontario, Afaf provides design efficiency recommendations to architects and engineers.
+As a buildings performance engineer with our Energy and Mechanical Engineering group in Ottawa, Ontario, and Longueuil, Quebec, Afaf provides design efficiency recommendations to architects and engineers.
 Her goal?
 High-performance, energy-efficient, and carbon-neutral solutions for existing buildings or new construction.

 Whether for leisure, education, or business, Afaf loves to travel.
 She’s studied abroad in the US and the UK, interned in Germany, and did a workshop in China.
 But the most eye-opening experience she had abroad was providing a site analysis for an eco-school in Nairobi with Engineers Without Borders.